The item you just added is unavailable. Please select another product or variant.

 The first coat of gel must be VERY THIN.
 This is the most important tip!
 If it is too thick, it will not cure (dry) completely under the light and it may easily chip.
 Also, if is too thick, the gel can feel hot under the LED light.

 Be sure to wipe the brush against the rim the bottle to remove ALL the gel.
 The brush should have almost no gel polish on it when you apply the first layer.
 Gel polish is much thicker than regular nail polish so it needs to be applied very thinly at first.

 Don’t buff your nails after you file them.
 Filing creates a rough surface, allowing the gel to stick better.
 Buffing reverses this effect by making the surface smooth again (which will cause the manicure to not last as long).

-Don’t apply hand cream before or during the gel application process.
+Don’t apply lotion or cuticle oil before or during the gel application process.
 The oiliness will cause the gel polish to not stick.
-You can apply hand cream after you are finished.
-Also, do not use cuticle oil when you have a gel manicure – some oils will reduce the shine of a gel manicure.
+You can apply these products after you are finished.
+Also, try to minimize use of cuticle oil when you have a gel manicure – some oils will reduce the shine of a gel manicure.

 Don’t apply the gel on or too close to the skin.
 If you get gel on your skin, use the cuticle stick to remove it before curing.
 Curing gel on your skin will affect the lasting and make it come off easier).